spacetx/starfish/docs/source/api/spots/index.rst

 Target Assignment
 -----------------

-Target Assignment can be imported using ``starfish.spots.AssignTargets``, which registers all classes that subclass ``AssignTargetsAlgorithmBase``:
+Target Assignment can be imported using ``starfish.spots.AssignTargets``, which registers all classes that subclass ``AssignTargetsAlgorithm``:

 .. code-block:: python